San Diego Gas & Electric: Founding

 By 1920 the company furnished gas and electric service to San Diego city and forty adjacent towns and districts as far north as San Juan Capistrano in Orange County, and south to the Mexican border.
 When Jones took the management of the company in 1910 it had less than six thousand electric customers and less than nine thousand gas customers, while the number of customers in each branch in 1920 numbered nearly twenty-seven thousand.
 The quantity measure of service increased in proportion, necessitating the investment of millions of dollars in new equipment and distribution systems.
-The company in 1920 had five hundred and thirty miles of gas main and over seven hundred miles of electric poll lines.
+In 1920 the company had five hundred and thirty miles of gas main and over seven hundred miles of electric poll lines.

-Mr. Jones served as a director and member of the executive committee during the Panama-California Exposition (1915), whose group was responsible for the designing, creation and building the first, original structures and buildings in Balboa Park, San Diego, California.
+Mr. Jones served as a director and member of the executive committee during the 1915 Panama–California Exposition, whose group was responsible for designing, creating, and building the first, original structures and buildings in Balboa Park.

+Later history

+In 1940, to comply with federal law, the company ended corporate ownership, made its stock available to the public, and renamed itself San Diego Gas and Electric Company.

+SDGE began construction on the South Bay power plant in 1958, and the first of four oil fuel-burning units came online in 1960.
+The plant provided much-needed electricity to help the region expand and grow its economy.

+SDGE began research into nuclear power in the late 1950s.
+In 1961, it agreed to participate in a 350,000-kilowatt nuclear power plant with Southern California Edison known as the San Onofre Nuclear Generating Station (SONGS).
+SDG&E owned 20% of the plant, located in San Onofre, California; SoCal Edison owned 80%.
+The plant became operational in 1967.

+In the 1970s, SDG&E acquired Mountain Empire Rural Electric Co-op, which served eastern San Diego County.